umbersar/sites_viz/README.md

 In the `src/` folder, R scripts that ui.R and server.R depend on can be found.

 To run the app, open either `ui.R` or `server.R` in RStudio.
 After the file has been opened, you will find a special `Run App` button on the top right corner of the script.
 Clicking on `Run App` will start up the application.

 Alternatively, one could use `shift + command + return` on Mac or `shift + control + enter` on Windows.

+To run the app in a docker container:

+1. Build the docker image: docker build -t my-shiny-app .
+2. And then run a container using that image:  docker run --rm -p 3838:3838 my-shiny-app
+3. The shiny app would then be accessible on the host machine at the URL: http://localhost:3838/

 For more details on the project, please refer to the design document.